-The permanent diaconate in the Diocese of Honolulu had its beginnings in 1978 when the late Bishop John J. Scanlon, apostolic administrator of the diocese, gave permission to begin a class of formation in September 1978.
+The permanent diaconate in the Diocese of Honolulu had its beginnings in 1978 when the late Bishop John J. Scanlon, then apostolic administrator of the diocese, gave permission to begin a class of formation in September 1978.
 Under the direction of Sulpician Father Ed Hogan, the first deacon formation class began a three-year formation process.

-After six months a new director, Father Bartholomew O'Leary, was appointed to head the program.
-Shortly after his appointment he recruited Sister Jeanne Anne Colis, CSJ, to be the associate director.
-The two held the positions for the next ten-plus years.
+After six months, a new director, Father Bartholomew O'Leary, was appointed to head the program.
+Shortly after his appointment, he recruited Sister Jeanne Anne Colis, CSJ, to be the associate director.
+The two held these positions for the next ten-plus years.
 Sister Jeanne Anne left her position in 1988 to assume responsibilities with her order, and Father Bartholomew retired in 1989 due to health reasons, after guiding three classes through the formation process and ordination.

-In 1988 Deacon Wallace "Wally" Mitsui and his wife Gwen Mitsui were appointed co-directors for the fourth formation class.
+In 1988, Deacon Wallace "Wally" Mitsui and his wife Gwen Mitsui were appointed co-directors for the fourth formation class.
 To assist them on the weekends, they organized a core team of five deacons and their wives, a priest, and the widow of a deacon.
 After the ordination of this class, Deacon Wally and Gwen resigned the co-directorship to assume other parish and diocesan ministries.

-In 1992 Deacon Bill McPeek and his wife Flo McPeek were appointed co-directors and held the positions until after the ordination of the sixth class.
+In 1992, Deacon Bill McPeek and his wife Flo McPeek were appointed co-directors and held the positions until after the ordination of the sixth class.
 They also had a core team to assist them on the weekends.

-In 2008 Deacon John Coughlin and his wife Kathleen Coughlin were appointed co-directors to head the seventh formation class for the diocese.
-The classes began on January 2010 with 22 men accepted into the Aspirancy Year.
+In 2008, Deacon John Coughlin and his wife Kathleen Coughlin were appointed co-directors, beginning with the seventh formation class for the diocese.

-Ordinations of the six classes were as follows:
+Ordinations of the nine classes were as follows:

-- On December 5, 1981, class one had eight men ordained for the Diocese of Honolulu by Bishop John J. Scanlon. - Class two had ten men ordained in December 1984 by Bishop Joseph A. Ferrario. - Class three had thirteen men ordained in June 1987 by Bishop Joseph A. Ferrario. - Class four had eight men ordained in June 1991 by Bishop Francis X. DiLorenzo. - Class five had eighteen men ordained in June/July 2001 by Bishop Francis X. DiLorenzo. - Class six had seventeen men ordained in January/February 2007 by Bishop Larry Silva.
+- On December 5, 1981, Class #1 had eight men ordained for the Diocese of Honolulu by Bishop John J. Scanlon. - Class #2 had ten men ordained in December 1984 by Bishop Joseph A. Ferrario. - Class #3 had thirteen men ordained in June 1987 by Bishop Joseph A. Ferrario. - Class #4 had eight men ordained in June 1991 by Bishop Francis X. DiLorenzo. - Class #5 had eighteen men ordained in June/July 2001 by Bishop Francis X. DiLorenzo. - Class #6 had seventeen men ordained in January/February 2007 by Bishop Larry Silva. - Class #7 had thirteen men ordained in January 2015 by Bishop Larry Silva. - Class #8 had ten men ordained in January/February 2018 by Bishop Larry Silva. - Class #9 had thirteen men ordained in January/February 2021 by Bishop Larry Silva.